 Instructions

 - Preheat oven to 350ºF (180°C).
-Spray or butter mini muffin pan.
+Butter 9 regular financier molds or about 18 mini muffin pan with 1 tablespoon unsalted butter.

 - Put chopped 5 ounces semisweet chocolate in a bowl.
 Bring ⅔ cup heavy cream to a boil in a small saucepan over medium heat.
 Pour over chocolate, let stand 1 minute and then whisk until completely smooth.